Derv-OFlynn/Fallout3rdYear/1_CloudComputing/06 Virtualisation.md

+#CloudComputing

-<mark style="background: #BABD00;">Virtualisation</mark> The separation of a resource or request for a service from the underlying physical delivery of that service.
+<mark style="background: #BABD00;">Virtualisation:</mark> The separation of a resource or request for a service from the underlying physical delivery of that service.

 ### <mark style="background: #BABD00;">Buffering:</mark>